ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

   - Office 365 + ISO 27001:2013
   - Office 365 + ISO 27018:2014

 When you create a new Assessment, you must create a new group for the Assessment or assign the Assessment to an existing group.
-Groups can not be created as stand-alone entities.
+Groups cannot be created as stand-alone entities.
 It's recommended that you determine a grouping strategy for your organization *before* adding new assessments.
 By default, a Group named "Default Group" is available for your initial Assessments.
 Groups do not have any security properties, all permissions are associated with Assessments.

 When working with groups, remember:

 - Related assessment controls in different assessments within the same Group automatically update when completed.
 - New groups have the option to copy information from an existing group when you create a new Assessment.
-Any information that was added to the Implementation Details and Test Plan and Management Response fields of customer-managed controls from Assessments in the group that you're copying from are copied to the same (or related) customer managed controls in the new Assessment.
+Any information that was added to the Implementation Details and Test Plan and Management Response fields of customer-managed controls from Assessments in the group that you're copying from are copied to the same (or related) customer-managed controls in the new Assessment.
 If you're adding a new Assessment to an existing group, common information from Assessments in that group will be copied to the new Assessment.
 - Group names (also called *Group IDs*) must be unique within your organization.
 - Groups can contain Assessments for the same certification/regulation, but each group can only contain one Assessment for a specific cloud service/certification pair.
 For example, a group can't contain two Assessments for Office 365 and NIST CSF.
 A group can contain multiple Assessments for the same cloud service only if the corresponding certification/regulation for each one is different.
 - Once an assessment has been added to an assessment group, the grouping cannot be changed.
 You can rename the assessment group, which changes the name of the assessment grouping for all the assessments associated with that group.
 You can create a new assessment and a new assessment group and copy information from an existing assessment, which effectively creates a duplicate of that assessment in a different assessment group.